openedx-unsupported/devstack/README.md

 Get up and running quickly with edX services.

+This project is meant to replace the traditional Vagrant VM "devstack" with a multi-container approach driven by Docker Compose.
+You should run any Make targets described below on your local machine, not from within a VM.

 ## Getting Started

 All of the services can be run by following the steps below.